evmaus/Meditations-System/Readme.md

 The process itself is fairly simple:

-0. Make a copy fo the "year_end_template" code to a new location, and rename it something more useful like "was-2020-any-good" or "2020-year-end-review".
+0. Make a copy of the "year_end_template" code to a new location, and rename it something more useful like "was-2020-any-good" or "2020-year-end-review".
 1. Start by identifying "Focus Areas" for your life.
 These are up to you--I have the ones I like in the "retrospective/focus_areas" folder, but you should pick your own if they don't resonate--mine have changed every few years.
 Have a focus area file for each area you're evaluating.